Labelling requirements for food sold in Australia and New Zealand are set out in the Food Standards Code.

 - Country of origin of the food

-This information must be legible, prominent and in English.
-If a label is in another language, that’s okay so long as essential information is also in English.
+Information must be legible, prominent and in English.
+If a label is in another language, that’s okay, but the essential information must be in English.

 * Food labels are legally required to show the name and Australian or New Zealand business address of the manufacturer or supplier (packer or vendor importer) plus the lot and batch number of the food (or date coding) to enable efficient food recalls.
 Food is recalled when it poses a possible public health and safety risk to consumers.